umputun/reproxy/README.md

 ### Docker

-Docker provider works with no extra configuration and by default redirects all requests like `https://server/<container_name>/(.*)` to the internal IP of the given container and the exposed port.
+Docker provider supports a fully automatic discovery (with `--docker.auto`) with no extra configuration and by default redirects all requests like `https://server/<container_name>/(.*)` to the internal IP of the given container and the exposed port.
 Only active (running) containers will be detected.

 This default can be changed with labels: